mlpack/mlpack/doc/user/core/transforms/signal_processing.md

    ***NOTES:***

-   * The original signal can be reconstructed as the sum of the imfs and residue.
+   * The original signal can be reconstructed as the sum of the IMFs and residue.

    * The stopping criterion is based on the normalized mean envelope magnitude.